How to trigger Codefresh pipelines from Artifactory

 - Registry Provider - select

-- Namespace - put JFrog name of repository
+- Repository Name - put JFrog name of repository.

-- Name - put name of Docker image
+- Docker Image Name - put name of Docker image.

 - Action - select

-- Filter - optional filter to specify which image tags will trigger pipeline execution: Re2 regular expression
+- Tag - optional filter to specify which image tags will trigger pipeline execution: Re2 regular expression.

 Click next and a new Dialog will appear that shows you the Codefresh webhook URL.
 Copy it to your clipboard.